 Fiscal sponsorship allows filmmakers to solicit and receive tax deductible donations from individuals and gifts from foundations without having to create a 501(c)(3) non-profit corporation.

-For full program description, rules and application, send an email with your contact information to rivo(at)brandeis(dot)edu.
+program description, rules and application, send an email with your contact

 For more about this film and to make a donation towards its production, click here.